pavlekovic/property-pulse-uk/README.md

         No tasks left.

     (E1 Story 3: As a Data Analyst/Scientist, I want to have access to stored extracted property data in an efficient, organised format, so that the data can be read quickly and easily by downstream processes.)
-        Task 3.4: Add docstrings for each function as best practice Task 3.5: Unit test: extract.py
+        Task 3.5: Unit test: extract.py
         Task 3.6: Unit test: fetch_data.py
         Task 3.7: Unit test: fetch_geojson.py